- 1. Overview

 - True negatives (TN): the true class is negative and the prediction is negative (correct classification)

 - False negatives (FN): the true class is positive and the prediction is negative (incorrect classification)

-The fairness metrics are calculated by comparing one or more of these measures computed for different sensitive subgroups (e.g., male and female).
-For a detailed overview of various measures coming from the confusion matrix and precise definitions, please click here or here.
+Fairness metrics are calculated by comparing one or more of these measures across sensitive subgroups (e.g., male and female).
+For a detailed overview of measures coming from the confusion matrix and precise definitions, click here or here.

 Let's demonstrate the fairness pipeline using predictive rate parity as an example.
 Predictive rate parity is achieved if the precisions (or positive predictive values) in the subgroups are close to each other.
 The precision stands for the number of the true positives divided by the total number of examples predicted positive within a group.

 Let's compute predictive rate parity for the first model that uses all features:

 res1 <- pred_rate_parity(data = df_valid, outcome = 'Two_yr_Recidivism_01', outcome_base = '0', group = 'ethnicity', probs = 'prob_1', cutoff = 0.5, base = 'Caucasian') res1$Metric